-The global award is open to artists who are invited to apply on an open call basis.
-The award offers selected artists a showing of their work (exhibition, installation, performance) in partnership with major cultural and art institutions in Norway and Switzerland and the in the awarded artist’s country of origin (venues TBA).
+This global Award is open to artists who are invited to apply on an open call basis.
+The INSPIRE Art Award offers selected artists a showing of their work (exhibition, installation, performance) in partnership with major cultural and art institutions in Norway and Switzerland.

 CALL FOR ARTISTS (Launching November 2022)

-INSPIRE Art Award will be running an open call from July 2022 until October 2022 – accessible through a dedicated page on the website.
+INSPIRE Art Award will be running an open call from November 2022 to January 2023 accessible through a dedicated page on the website.
 Applicants will be selected by a jury of international experts, composed of artists, curators and patrons.

 Artists across disciplines will be invited to submit:

 - A portfolio of 10 images or videos with brief project descriptions (can include existing work and project proposal);